LukasBures/olynthus/CONTRIBUTING.md

   - Add the provider in the priority array and update it in ProviderService

 - That's it.
 Now whenever we call `getTransactionsByAddress()` to node multiplexer.
 It will call Alchemy first.
 If alchemy is down, it would call the next provider in the priority.

+## 7. Interfaces

+- We have 2 interfaces (abstract classes):

+  - Database: The current implementation is using Clickhouse
+  - Simulation: The current implementation is using Tenderly

+- If a user wants to use some other implementation of database/simulation, they can easily do it by creating a new class for it and extend the database/simulation interface
+- This will also be helpful as we expand on the project and want to use multiple implementations of the interface at the same time (due to different implementation suiting better for different requirement)